emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 # 11. Ugly white legal pads

 I use a computer for a lot of my work, but often I use real paper to jot down to-do lists and take notes when I’m on a client call.
+I
 I’ve tried fancy notebooks, but nothing beats an ugly white legal pad.
 The only issue is that Chris occasionally steals them out of my office to do math on them.

 Legal pads are great-- not sure why we’re not all using them.
 They’re also extremely inexpensive...like scarily cheap.
+I

 __PRICE:__ *$2.44 for pack of 3 (Target), $10.99 for pack of 12 (Amazon)*